-A joint funding agreement with the United States Geological Survey (USGS) has provided analyses of the Copper Bluff Mine.
-Results from the 1995 progress report indicate pH levels for underground mine tailings range from 2.5 to 3.2 and specific conductance ranging from 560 to 2770 mS/cm.
-Observed pH values from surface seeps ranged from 4.0 to 4.9.
-Specific conductance for seepage ranged from 320 to 550 mS/cm.
-Upcoming work plans for the mine include chemical analysis of underground and surface-seep samples (for Al, Cd, Ca, Cr, Cu, Fe, Pb, Mg, Mn, Ni, K, Si, Na, Zn, chloride, fluoride, and sulfate), which will be analyzed by an EPA contracted laboratory.

-1.6 Water Resources and Water Use
+1.4 Water Resources and Water Use

-The Hoopa Valley Indian Reservation hosts a seasonal abundance of surface water for drinking water supply while in contrast, groundwater aquifers are quite limited.
-The Tribe is now faced with the challenge of meeting the increase demands for drinking water supply, while maintaining quality surface water in streams to protect fish, wildlife and other beneficial uses.
+The Reservation hosts a seasonal abundance of surface water for drinking water supply while in contrast, groundwater aquifers are quite limited.
+The Tribe faces the challenge of meeting increased demands for drinking water supply while maintaining quality surface water in streams to protect fish, wildlife and other beneficial uses.

 Klamath and Trinity Rivers

 The water resources of the Klamath and Trinity Rivers, in particular, have played a key role in the indigenous life of local people.
 For thousands of years, the Hupa people have depended on the abundant runs of salmon and steelhead, harvesting fish first with wooden weirs, and in recent times with gill nets.
 Fish have historically provided the mainstay of the Native American economy in the area.
-Today, however, water itself has become the commodity.
-The Lewiston Dam on the Trinity River was developed for agriculture and electrical power generation.